Written by Jordan McElwain — Updated: Thursday, March 23, 2023

 Moving can be time-consuming and stressful for anyone, but it can be particularly difficult for seniors who have spent years in a home collecting memories and precious belongings.
-Giving yourself plenty of time to plan will help ensure you don’t have to delay your move or miss important steps.
+Whether you’re moving into a retirement community, assisted living, or the home of a loved one, giving yourself plenty of time to plan will help ensure you don’t have to delay your move or miss important steps.
 Not sure where to start?
-Make a list, starting with these seven projects and tasks.
+Make a moving checklist, starting with these seven projects and tasks.

 Depending on how much you need to downsize, you may want to consider enlisting friends and family to help declutter and pack.

-If you’re renting, you can skip this step, but you may need to do some cleaning to prepare for moving out.
+If you’re renting, you can skip this part of the checklist, but you may need to do some cleaning and wall patching to prepare for moving out.

 Most people can’t execute a move alone, and no matter how strong you are, lifting large and heavy furniture increases the chances of an accident that could affect your health and mobility.
 Consider hiring movers or getting help from friends and family to move safely and reduce your chances of damaging your personal belongings (or yourself)!

-When you change your address, logistical things like mail forwarding and finding new medical providers are important for a seamless transition to your new home.
+When you change your address, logistical things like mail forwarding and finding new medical providers are important when creating a moving checklist.
+You’ll want to tie up these loose ends for a seamless transition to your new home.

-Medicare plans are unique to where you live, so if you move—even if it’s not that far—you should make sure you’ll maintain your insurance coverage.
+Medicare plans are unique to where you live, so if you move—even if it’s not that far—you should change your address with Medicare make sure you’ll maintain your insurance coverage.
 Moving can also trigger special enrollment periods that can allow you to switch plans outside of standard enrollment periods.
 This presents an opportunity for you to look at the plans available in your new location to find the best Medicare coverage option for your needs.

 Depending on how far you’re moving, you may also need to find new doctors and transfer your medical records to them.

-If you need assistance confirming your current Medicare coverage will remain active or comparing plans in your new neighborhood, Chapter’s got you covered with the expert Medicare guidance.
+If you need assistance confirming your current Medicare coverage will remain active or comparing plans in your new neighborhood, Chapter’s got you covered with personalized Medicare guidance.
 If you have any questions, pick a time to speak with a licensed Advisor here.

 From banks to utility companies, notify the institutions you work with that you’re moving.
 Change your address for any delivery services, set up mail forwarding, and cancel or transfer your utility accounts.
 It’s best to do all of this, or at least understand the processes, as soon as you can so you don’t forget.